jason301c/slack-payment-bot/README.md

  - **Stripe Secret Key** from Stripe Dashboard
  - **Airwallex Client ID** from Airwallex
  - **Airwallex API Key** from Airwallex
- - **Airwallex Base URL** (default is `https://api.airwallex.com` for production, change to 'https://api-demo.airwallex.com' for testing)

 ## For the Server: Bot Deployment & Environment